hyl3rid/blog/data/blog/crepes.md

 ### Ingredients

 **For the Pectin:**
-5 full Apple peels or Citrus rinds
+5 full apple peels or citrus rinds
 1 cups of water
 ¼ cup of lemon juice
 Rubbing alcohol to test the pectin